t-karasova/grs-samples-python/tutorial_boosting.md

 ## Let's get started

-The boosting is a powerful and convenient feature, it allows you to preoritize products which corresponds some condition.
+The boosting is a powerful and convenient feature.
+It allows you to prioritize products which corresponds some condition.
 To specify the condition you can use the filtering expressions.

-The boosting specfication can be based on single field condition or multiple fields.
+The boosting specfication can be based on a single field condition or multiple fields.
 You also can combine several specifications within one boosting request.

-In this tutuorial you will see a couple of examples of products boosting, so let's start
+In this tutuorial you will see a few examples of products boosting, so let's start.

 **Time to complete**: About 4 minutes